NCL HOMEPORTS A

 Council, Winter 2005)

 have lain virtually abandoned during the winter months.
 However, this state-of-affairs may be drawing to a

 close.
 On 18 November, NCL Corporation assigned NORWEGIAN SPIRIT to year-round duty in New

 "I am pleased to welcome the NORWEGIAN SPIRIT to New York City," said Mayor Michael R.

 is experiencing in the City, where last year alone the industry supported more than 3,000 jobs and contributed

 more than $600 million to the local economy.
 With New York City as her home port, I am confident

 "NCL's deployment of NORWEGIAN DAWN year round out of New York has helped make the city

 NCL.
 "Demand has been remarkably strong, and our partners have been clamoring for an expansion.
 We are

-thrilled to be able to deliver, and look forward to offering a variety of Bermuda, Bahamas and
+thrilled to be able to deliver, and look forward to offering a variety of Bermuda, Bahamas and Caribbean

-Inc. To remain competitive, NCL has aggressively pursued opportunities that other cruise lines had for various
+To remain competitive, NCL has aggressively pursued opportunities that other cruise lines had for various

 reasons not attempted to exploit.
-For example, NCL recently found a way to overcome the legal
+For example, NCL recently found a way to overcome the legal barriers that

-to the Passenger Ship Terminal, board the ship, and without the hassles of air travel, be transported in luxury to the
+Passenger Ship Terminal, board the ship, and without the hassles of air travel, be transported in luxury to the

 But, there is a problem.
 Before you get to the Caribbean, you must sail through the Atlantic with its

 could mean two days of rolling and pitching before reaching calm waters.
 Moreover, many cruise ships

-designed for puttering around on tranquil seas were too fragile to brave the storms off Cape
+designed for puttering around on tranquil seas were too fragile to brave the storms off Cape Hatteras.

-Eastern Seaboard are likely only to experience one day of bad weather before reaching calmer seas.
+Seaboard are likely only to experience one day of bad weather before reaching calmer seas.
 Also, the faster

 a ship is, the more likely it is to be able to sail around a storm.
 In addition, the Poseidon Adventure

 notwithstanding, a modern cruise ship is unlikely to founder.
 Indeed, NCL points out that NORWEGIAN

 This does not mean that bad weather is no longer an issue.
 Last April, while en route to New York,

-wave that smashed windows, caused water damage to some 60 cabins, and resulted in injuries to four passengers.
+that smashed windows, caused water damage to some 60 cabins, and resulted in injuries to four passengers.

-The ship diverted to Charleston, South Carolina for repairs and an inspection by the Coast
+The ship diverted to Charleston, South Carolina for repairs and an inspection by the Coast Guard.
+However,

-website states: "The winter weather in the Northeastern United States is invariably cold, which is why a
+states: "The winter weather in the Northeastern United States is invariably cold, which is why a cruise to the

-of an occasional weather system causing strong winds and rough seas.
-In this case, NCL would intend to
+weather system causing strong winds and rough seas.
+In this case, NCL would intend to delay sailing until

-to sample the waters.
+sample the waters.
 Shortly after the 81,000 ton NORDAM is delivered to Holland America Line in February

 2006, she will do a series of late winter Caribbean cruises out of New York.
 Various Holland America ships

 The Coast Guard’s safety examinations do not vary according to the season or weather predictions.
 The

 the plans envision sending alerts to all vessels operating/wishing to operate in the Port and even closing the

 Port if conditions warrant.
-Furthermore, these plans are primarily used in connection with
+Furthermore, these plans are primarily used in connection with hurricanes rather

-New York Branch's 40th Anniversary luncheon on 19 November.
+York Branch's 40th Anniversary luncheon on 19 November.
 She is approximately the same size as the

 QUEEN ELIZABETH 2 but looks nothing like a traditional passenger ship.
 Rather, she looks like a modern

 cruise ship with rows of balconies along the sides, a square stern, and a short bow.
 Like other NCL ships,

-the SPIRIT has a mural painted on the white hull - - porpoises and a sea goddess riding
+the SPIRIT has a mural painted on the white hull - - porpoises and a sea goddess riding through the waves.

-owners in September 1998.
+in September 1998.
 During most of her career, she sailed for NCL's affiliate Star Cruises under the name

 We entered the ship on the lifeboat deck and were taken into a multi-story atrium with glass elevators